 FOOT LOCKER x NIKE

-Foot Locker and Nike asked us to re-create a few of their old commercials for Air Max Day - so naturally, we decided to create an entire TV network built for social media - complete with not only re-makes of aforementioned commercials, but sneaker-centric programming loaded with influencers.
+Foot Locker and Nike originally asked us to re-create a few of their old commercials for Air Max Day - so naturally, we decided to create an entire TV network built for social media - complete with not only re-makes of aforementioned commercials, but sneaker-centric programming loaded with influencers.

 In one episode, both of the characters die.